-In an effort to provide transparency in addressing excellence gaps in Henrico County Public Schools Gifted Programs and advanced achievement program demographics, this public site is available to all stakeholders.
-The March 25th School Board presentation topics provided on this site are intended to inform our community on how Henrico County Public Schools will address excellence gaps in Henrico’s Gifted Programs and demographic disproportionality in our district.
+In an effort to provide transparency in addressing excellence gaps in Henrico County Public Schools’ gifted programs and advanced achievement program demographics, this public site is available to all stakeholders.
+The March 25 School Board presentation topics provided on this site are intended to inform our community on how HCPS will address excellence gaps in Henrico’s gifted programs and demographic disproportionality in our school division.

-Schools will host a school based in person or virtual Q&A meeting to answer questions about the identification process for the 2021-2022 school year; schools will be contacting families on the specific dates/times.
+Schools will host a school-based in-person or virtual Q&A meeting to answer questions about the identification process for the 2021-22 school year.
+Schools will contact families on the specific dates and times.

-New bylaw provisions approved by the HCPS School Board allow for a quorum of 5 members to attend publicly while others who wish to participate virtually may do so through Microsoft TEAMs video conferencing.
-GEAC members who choose to attend the meeting on-site must follow HCPS protocol for entering public buildings.
+New bylaw provisions approved by the HCPS School Board allow for a quorum of five members to attend publicly while others who wish to participate virtually may do so through videoconferencing.
+Gifted Education Advisory Committee members who choose to attend the meeting onsite must follow HCPS protocol for entering public buildings.
 This includes wearing a face covering at all times, verbally answering a series of health questions, and maintaining social distance.
-If you do plan to attend the on-site meeting at our designated 21-22 meeting sites, would you please RSVP to Ms. Christine Sprouse so we can plan accordingly: email@example.com We will provide socially distanced seating, a hand sanitizer station, and follow all covid protocol at our on-site meeting.
+If you do plan to attend the meeting onsite at our designated 2021-22 meeting sites, please RSVP to Christine Sprouse at firstname.lastname@example.org.
+We will provide distanced seating, a hand sanitizer station, and follow all COVID-19 protocol at our onsite meeting.

-*If we don’t have a GEAC member quorum of 5 on-site, we will have to cancel our planned GEAC meeting.*
+If we don’t have quorum of five members onsite, we will have to cancel our planned meeting.

-Microsoft Teams links for community members that prefer to access the video conference online are provided above.
-Since we will essentially be having a hybrid meeting of an on-site quorum group and virtual TEAMS call participants, it is suggested that you bring a smartphone or laptops & earbuds if possible, to access the TEAMs call on-site.
+Microsoft Teams links for community members who prefer to access the video conference online are provided above.
+Since we will be having a hybrid meeting of an onsite quorum group and virtual call participants, it is suggested that you bring a smartphone or laptops and earbuds if possible, to access the video call onsite.
 That way, we can all see each other and interact.

 Henrico County Public Schools, an innovative leader in educational excellence, will actively engage our students in diverse educational, social, and civic learning experiences that inspire and empower them to become contributing citizens.